vanGoghhh/food-delivery-app/README.md

 # food-delivery-app
-A fullstack food delivery app developed for a technical assessment
+A fullstack food delivery web app
 ## Starting the project ##

 ### Starting the server ###